thindil/steamsky/bin/doc/MODDING.md

   separated by `, ` (comma and space).
 Each item entry is Amount`x`Item index (from *items* directory).
 Amount can be constant value or range from minimum value to max value, separated by `..` (double dots).
+- Equipment: List of items from inventory used by selected mob.
+Each item in equipment is separated by `, ` (comma and space).
+Each item entry is Slot name`:`Item index from inventory, where Slot name is: Weapon, Shield, Head, Torso, Arms, Legs, Tools.
+Item index always starts from 1.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode